 The TEMPLATE_COURSE_KEY attribute defines the source course to copy.
 The COURSE_ID and COURSE_NAME attributes define the values for the new course.

-Example: The following example shows a batch copy file that will copy course information and user enrollments from one course into three courses that already exist.
+This example shows a batch copy file that will copy course information and user enrollments from one course into three courses that already exist.

 HIST101a|HIST101 HIST102|HIST101 HIST103|HIST101